mothugget/Ebaits/README.md

 ## Getting Started with the server

 Run the server/index.js file in node.
-Then just install all the dependencies til it stops crashing.
+Then just install all the dependencies until it stops crashing.
 So far I had:

 `npm i express`